 With lunch over we passed by the administration and got all of our things in order; ID, locker and requisition.
 Since Ian was loaded, my allowance was tiny.
-The first Raven had given the majority of his holdings to the legion to create Ravenhold but had still left us as multimillionaires.
+The first Raven had given the majority of his holdings to the Legion to create Ravenhold but had still left us as billionaires.

 “You look great.”
 I said, feeling the warm rush of blood to my cheeks as I said it.
 Thankfully it wasn’t noticeable.